DenisBelinov/AI/README.md

 # AI
-Repo for the AI course in FMI
+Repo for the AI course at FMI